 - Download the Samsung USB Drivers for the Windows computer.

-Rooting the Samsung Galaxy J5 SM-J510L smartphone running on the Android 6.0.1 Marshmallow software updates using the CF-Auto-Root tool
+How to Root Samsung Galaxy J5 SM-J510L on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy J5 smartphone so you can use the settings available to you inside that help with when you want to do developing.